mnot/I-D/web-proxy-desc/draft.md

-When user agents encounter 5xx responses to a CONNECT request from a WPD proxy, they MUST present the response to the end user, but MUST NOT present or process it as a response to the eventual request to be made through the tunnel (i.e., it has an identified payload, as per {{RFC7231}}
+When user agents encounter 5xx responses to a CONNECT request from a WPD proxy, they MUST present the response to the end user, but MUST NOT present or process it as a response to the eventual request to be made through the tunnel (i.e., it has an unidentified payload, as per {{RFC7231}}
 Section 3.1.4.1).

 If a proxy becomes unresponsive, clients SHOULD consider it failed and attempt to use another proxy